izzypt/libft/README.md

 You can find more information about the heap in this article (https://en.wikipedia.org/wiki/Memory_management#HEAP).

+### Structs

+Structures (also called structs) are a way to group several related variables into one place.
+Each variable in the structure is known as a member of the structure.

+###Unlike an array, a structure can contain many different data types (int, float, char, etc.).
+ // Create a structure called myStructure struct myStructure {
+  int myNum;
+  char myLetter;
+};

+int main() {
+  // Create a structure variable of myStructure called s1 struct myStructure s1;

+  // Assign values to members of s1 s1.myNum = 13;
+  s1.myLetter = 'B';

+  // Print values
+  printf("My number: %d\n", s1.myNum);
+  printf("My letter: %c\n", s1.myLetter);

+  return 0;
+}

+### Linked Lists

 ### Strings

 Strings in C are arrays of chracters that should always end with a NULL chracter represented by '\0'.